amireza007/ByzantineGenerals/README.md

 # Byzantine Generals
-A presentation on the Byzantine Generals Problem (majorly signed messages) and some other topics regardin distributed systems.
+A presentation on the Byzantine Generals Problem (majorly signed messages) and some other topics regarding distributed systems.

 ### Outline of the presentation:
 - A Brief history of Lamport's works